100 Fun Things to Do in Chicago

 person buying pizza| ©jorjeanna

-If you go to Chicago in June or July, you can't miss the Taste of Chicago food festival.
-This festival takes place in different places in Chicago such as Grant Park, so check out all the information on the website above.
+If you're going to Chicago in June or July, don't miss the Taste of Chicago food festival.
+This festival takes place at different locations in Chicago, such as Grant Park, so check out all the information on the website above.

 This is the perfect activity to fill your stomach with the best local restaurants.
-This festival only takes place on Saturdays, which you should be aware of before your visit to Chicago.
-Also, don't worry about parking your vehicle, as there are several options such as Grant Park North Garage, Millennium Park Garage or Grant Park South Garage.
+This festival is only held on Saturdays, which is something to keep in mind before your visit to Chicago.
+Also, don't worry about parking your car, as there are several options such as Grant Park North Garage, Millennium Park Garage, or Grant Park South Garage.

 79. Enjoy a family experience at the Peggy Notebaert Nature Museum